umarshahid/umarshahid/README.md

 assessment using deep machine learning <br>
 [Link](https://www.researchgate.net/publication/344747532_EEG_Based_Mental_Workload_Assessment_using_Machine_Learning)

 ## Projects

-**Airforce's Simulator's Data Analyzer Dashboard (11/2021 - Present)** SDA is main data analysis tool specially designed for statistical and graphical analysis on a dashboard for Airforce Exercises
+**Airforce's Simulator's Data Analyzer Dashboard (11/2021 - Present)**<br>
+SDA is main data analysis tool specially designed for statistical and graphical analysis on a dashboard for Airforce Exercises<br>

-**Comprehensive Replay Discovery Portal & Engine (11/2021 - Present)**
+**Comprehensive Replay Discovery Portal & Engine (11/2021 - Present)**<br>
-CRDPE is main server and meant to be a datahub for Airforce Training Exercises and main client launcher for exercise replay
+CRDPE is main server and meant to be a datahub for Airforce Training Exercises and main client launcher for exercise replay<br>

-**Comprehensive Video Replay (11/2021 - Present)**
+**Comprehensive Video Replay (11/2021 - Present)**<br>
-VRM is client meant to replay Airforce Exercises on video stream for visual analysis
+VRM is client meant to replay Airforce Exercises on video stream for visual analysis <br>

-**Comprehensive Voice Analyzer and Audio Playback (11/2021 - Present)** VAAPM is audio analysis modulw and meant to visualize and analyze voice wave and replay audio
+**Comprehensive Voice Analyzer and Audio Playback (11/2021 - Present)**<br>
+VAAPM is audio analysis modulw and meant to visualize and analyze voice wave and replay audio<br>

 **MENTAL WORKLOAD DETECTION PIPELINE (Master Project)**<br>
 _A machine learning pipeline for EEG based mental workload assessment_<br>